YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 ## My turning point

 I've been a vim user for a couple of years and as much as I loved (and still do) vim, its extensibility has always bothered me.
-Vim plugins are written in Vimscript, which is notoriously known for being an inelegant language.
+Traditionally (see neovim later) vim plugins are written in Vimscript, which is notoriously known for being an inelegant language.

 I've never found a good excuse to go and learn it.
-It just didn't feel fun.
+It just didn't feel fun (more like half-backed cake).
 The community plugins creators is pretty concentrated around a small number of people.
 I believe that VimScript is one of the primary reasons for that.
 </br>